callumlocke/reorient-css/README.md

 [![NPM](https://nodei.co/npm/reorient-css.png?downloads=true&stars=true)](https://www.npmjs.org/package/reorient-css)

-> Updates relative asset URLs (ie, `url(something.png)`) within a string of CSS to reflect a relocation of the CSS file.
+Updates relative asset URLs (e.g. `url(../images/something.png)`) within a string of CSS to reflect a relocation of the CSS file.

-**Example use case:** if you were inlining CSS from `styles/main.css` into a `<style>` element in `index.html` (as part of a build task aiming to reduce HTTP round trips), you could use this function to rewrite all the image/font URLs within the CSS so they still work from the new relative base – in this example, it would prepend all file-relative URLs with `style/`.
+**Example use case:** if you were inlining CSS from `styles/main.css` into a `<style>` element in `index.html` (as part of a build task aiming to reduce HTTP round trips), you could use this function to rewrite all the image/font URLs within the CSS so they still work from the new relative base – in this example, it would prepend all file-relative URLs with `style/` (and resolve any `..` etc).

 ## Getting Started